cstratopoulos/camargue/README.md

 must point to the folder containing the files `TSP`, `INCLUDE`, `CUT`, etc.

+After installing CPLEX, we take care of the `Makefile`.
+A template is provided in the `scripts` folder; move it into the Camargue directory with

+    cp scripts/Makefile.template Makefile

+(For users on the University of Waterloo Linux servers, do

+    cp scripts/Makefile.template.UWlinux Makefile

+These are already specified with a path to CPLEX and a C++ compiler, so you can skip to the steps below about running the install script.)

-After installing CPLEX, open the `Makefile` and edit the definitions `CPXDIR` and `CPX_LIB`.
+Open the `Makefile` and edit the definitions `CPXDIR` and `CPX_LIB`.
 Details and examples are given in the `Makefile`.
+Also, if necessary, you can change the `CC :=` definition to specify a C++ compiler.
+Camargue is a C++11 application, so the compiler must be compliant with (most of) the C++11 standard.
+Camargue has been developed and tested on various Linux and Mac machines, using `g++ >= 4.7` (which does _not_ support the standard in full) and `clang++ >= 3.8.0`.

 No further edits to the Makefile should be necessary.
+After that, you can run

+    ./cmr_install.py

-After that, you can run the script `cmr_install.sh` to configure and install Camargue. `cmr_install.sh` accepts flag arguments to configure the installation to your preferences, and to edit certain other files.
-Information on individual external dependences is [here](externals/extdeps.md).
-The simplest options are `-F` and `-B`.
-So
+from the `camargue/` directory to configure and install Camargue.
+The install script uses flag arguments to configure the installation to your preferences, and to edit some other files.
+Running it with no arguments, or with the flag `-h` or `--help` will print some usage info, but we will do a bit more discussion here.

-    ./cmr_install.sh -F
+Information on external dependencies (other than Concorde and CPLEX) is [here](externals/extdeps.md).
+When running `cmr_install.py`, the simplest options are the two catch-all (or catch-none) flags, `-F, --full` and `-B, --bare`.
+Doing

+    ./cmr_install.py --full

-will run a `F`ull install with all the external dependencies.
-Assuming you are connected to the internet, this will download, extract, and edit all the necessary external dependencies for a full install.
+will attempt to configure Camargue for a `full` install which uses all of the external dependencies.
+If you are connected to the internet, this will download and extract any externals not already present (or symlink'd) in the `externals/` directory.
 This is recommended for best performance, and to observe all the features described in my thesis.
-The complementary option is

-    ./cmr_install.sh -B

-which runs a `B`are install with nothing other than Concorde and CPLEX.
+The `--bare` option is the complementary flag: it will use no externals besides Concorde and CPLEX.
+For an in-between approach, you can explicitly specify one or more of `catch, safemir,` or `omp` with the `-W` flag.

-In either case, `cmr_install.sh` will then invoke `configure.sh` to generate a `config.hpp` file and make appropriate edits to the `Makefile`.
-You can double check both of these to see if everything looks right.
+This script, and the ones it invokes, will generate a `config.hpp` header, performing diagnostics on the specified C++ compiler and the presence or absence of external dependencies.
+You can double check `config.hpp`, and the `Makefile` (which may be edited too if `-W omp` or `--full` is used) to make sure everything looks right.

-If you went with a barebones install and later want to add some or all external enhancements, you should just be able to invoke `cmr_install.sh` again.
-For example to add just the safe Gomory code, you would do

-    ./cmr_install.sh -s

 After performing all these steps, you should be able to compile and run Camargue by running `make` from the main directory, creating the